 Plenty of storage capacity.

 One of the best fishing kayaks there is, the Old Town Sportsman has been improved with the addition of a trolling motor, as well as the eclectic selection of fishing features it already boasts.
-Only serious anglers need apply.
+Only serious anglers need apply for this impressive fishing machine.

-Surprisingly roomy, you have a super-stable deck for standing casts and reels, integrated horizontal rod holders, large bow and stern storage options, and a frame comfort seat with commanding field-of-view.
+Then there’s the super-stable deck for standing casts and reels, integrated horizontal rod holders, unlimited customization options, and a commanding field-of-view from the fully adjustable seating position.

-Considering NW are one of the best fishing kayak brands, this kind of product certainly doesn’t hurt their reputation in the community.
+Considering NW are one of the best fishing kayak brands out there, this kind of product certainly doesn’t hurt their reputation in the community – especially if you like hunting bass.

 Ideal for bass fishing.